 An ambulatory brace consisting of a padded metal pelvic band, articulating thrush bearing hip joints attached to thermoplastic thigh cuffs.
 This orthosis allows for easy ambulation in children while assisting in the restoration of joint motion and containment of the femoral head within the confines of the acetabulum.

 Standing Walking and Sitting Hip (SWASH)

 A dynamic hip abduction orthosis designed to reduce hip abduction and internal femoral rotation associated with high adductor tone.
 This orthosis allows for a normal hip range of motion while reducing leg “scissoring” activity during gait.

 Adjustable Hip Abduction Orthosis

 A brace designed to improve hip alignment to encourage appropriate acetabular and femoral head remodeling.
-Dynamic Hip Abduction Orthosis is an adjustable brace which allows for internal and external rotational hip adjustment.
+This adjustable brace allows for internal and external rotational hip adjustment.

 Patented lightweight thermoplastic static ankle foot orthosis (AFO) that applies a balanced three-point corrective principle to treat metatarsus adductus.
 The foot section incorporates a high medial counter providing abduction forces behind the hallux with the remaining fixation forces concentrated at the hindfoot and against the apex of the deformity.
 The splint is normally used in conjunction with a daily passive stretching regime consisting of abducting the forefoot on the rearfoot while maintaining the subtaylor joint in neutral.

 Designed to cradle a baby’s body, securely and gently immobilizing the head and spine in the proper anatomical airway and spinal alignment.
 The unique design allows for continued intimacy between the caregiver and child.